 The next stage is typically a carbon filter.
 This stage is intended to remove taste and odor contaminants, such as chlorine.
 Considering that chlorine is detrimental to the RO membrane, it is an important step in the process.
 The carbon filter should also be changed about twice a year or every 6-9 months.

 Reverse Osmosis Stage

 This stage is where the magic happens.
 In basic terms, RO is a separation process utilizing pressure to force water through a membrane.
-Clean, filtered water passes out on the other side, while the membrane prevents the contaminates from passing through.
-These contaminates are then flushed down the drain.
+Clean, filtered water passes out on the other side, while the membrane prevents the contaminants from passing through.
+These contaminants are then flushed down the drain.
 It is recommended to change the RO membrane every 2-3 years.

 Carbon Filter Stage

 It is common for most RO systems to have a final carbon stage.
 This last stage will remove any remaining odors or tastes from the water, leaving you with sensational drinking water.
 This final carbon filter should be replaced about twice a year or every 6-9 months as well.

 Along with regular filter changes, it is also recommended to have your system cleaned and sanitized on a yearly basis.

 Some homeowners are avid DIYers and chose to maintain their RO systems on their own.
 However, many prefer the convenience, and security, of a local water treatment company stepping in to help.

 When we come out to your home to maintain your RO system, you can be sure that not only are you receiving the proper filters, but you are getting a trained professional evaluating your system.
 We are able to spot any areas of concern and address them before they become major problems.
 As an added bonus, if you purchase our service plan, we will test your system and maintain it if all for a nominal monthly fee.